emxsys/worldwind-web-app-tutorial/docs/lesson-3.md

 When the view-model data changes, your UI automatically changes.

 We will use Knockout hosted on a CDN.
-Add this line of code to the list of JavaScript scripts at the bottom of your web page:
+Add this line of code to the list of JavaScript scripts at the bottom of your web page, add it before app.js:
 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.2/knockout-min.js"></script>
 ```